 The Five-Fold Visor of Entrepreneurship

 Entrepreneurship is a journey full of challenges and opportunities.
 Pim experienced this on the line with regularity.
 It requires a wide range of skills and a certain way of thinking to make this journey successful.
-The Five-Fold Visor of Entrepreneurship is about the five core mindsets that are crucial for navigating the unpredictable waters of entrepreneurship like Pim did.
+The Five-Fold Visor of Entrepreneurship is about the five core mindsets that are crucial for navigating the unpredictable waters of entrepreneurship as Pim did.